 Trip distribution is the process used to apportion person trip productions and attractions from the trip generation model among all zone pairs by trip purpose.
 The resulting trip table matrix contains both intrazonal trips (trips that do not leave the zone) on the diagonal and interzonal trips in all other zone interchange cells.
-The NFRMPO model uses a standard gravity model equation and applies friction factors to represent the effects of impedance between zones.
-The trip distribution model is calibrated to replicate trip length distributions observed in the NFRMPO Household Travel Survey.
-Because the Survey only includes records from within the NFRMPO boundary, calibration was performed using an unexpanded version of the model.
-The expanded model produced consistent trip length distributions for trips occurring within the original modeling area.
-Calibration required the use of gamma function based friction factors.
-K-factors are not included in the calibrated trip distribution model.
+The NFRMPO model uses a destination choice model for most trip purposes and a standard gravity model for HBU and HBSc trip purposes.
+The trip distribution model is validated to average trip lengths and trip length frequency distributions observed in the NFRMPO Household Travel Survey.